fglock/Perlito/README-perlito5-Java.md

       - other signals are not yet implemented
       - `$SIG{ALRM}` and `alarm()` not implemented

-  - object system is partially implemented
+  - object system
       - method resolution order is not selectable
       - interaction between inheritance and overloading needs more tests
       - interaction between `local` and method cache needs more tests

-  - tied variables are partially implemented
+  - tied variables
       - DESTROY not used, because we use Java memory management
-      - lazy lookup: possibly incomplete impl for proxy objects, this needs more tests
-      - TODO tie filehandle

   - overload is partially implemented
       - overload string, number, boolean work